stokeydev/pa1/README.md

 ### **1. Strategy**

-- I required an easy-to-read, dependable website that delivers clear information about what to do the and breif history of the area.
+- I required an easy-to-read, dependable website that delivers clear information about what to do, and a breif history of the area.
-- I wanted to show off the highlights of the area as soon as people enter the site so it stands out and makes the site look attractive, hence the
+- I wanted to show off the highlights of the area as soon as people enter the site so it stands out and makes the site look attractive, hence the carousel.
-  carousel.
-- A clean design and use of graphics and colour to evoke an emotional and familiar connection for the user has been adapted - no big bright colours, a simple and clean look suits everyone and is a modern, respectable approach.
+- A clean design and use of graphics and colour to evoke an emotional and familiar connection for the user has been adapted - no big bright colours, a simple and clean look that is accessible to everyone while being a modern, respectable-looking site.
 - Information about this site is to be transparent and simple.
 - Mobile responsiveness is an essential feature required for this website.

 ### **2. Scope**

 The site must be available on a wide range of devices due to the varied range of bacgkrounds visiting the site.
-A range of visitors will be there for different reasons, but will want the same information - if someone lives there, they might not know everything their neighbourhood has to offer, and a first time visitor will want the main highlights.
-The site provides a comfortable, no-fuss website which doesn't have endless amounts of information.
+A range of visitors will be there for different reasons, but will want the same information - if someone lives in the area, they might not know everything their neighbourhood has to offer, and a first time visitor will want the main highlights - thus, both visitors, though in different situations, are essentially looking for the same information, which is what to do in Stoke Newington.
+The site provides a comfortable, no-fuss approach which doesn't have endless amounts of information.
+The navigation is there to help people skip what they might deem irrelevant information.

 - The site is to contain only essential information, presented in a similar fashion and layout.
 - Text must be clear and legible on any sized device to allow the user instant access to the relevant pages, and different parts of the pages.